Fluid Statics

 Pascal’s Principle

-A change in pressure applied to an enclosed fluid is transmitted undiminished to all portions of the fluid and to the walls of its container.
+A change in pressure applied to an enclosed fluid is transmitted undiminished to every portion of the fluid and to the walls of the container.

 Example 79.1 Calculating Force of Slave Cylinders: Pascal Puts on the Brakes